AnyLog-co/documentation/background processes.md

 #### Overview
 Files are placed in a ***Watch Directory***.
 The Watch Directory is a designated directory such that every file that is copied to the directory is being processed.
-The procrss locates from the blockchain the Operators that are hosting the table's data, designates an Operator to the file and transfers the file to the designated Operator.
+The process locates from the blockchain the Operators that are hosting the table's data, designates an Operator to the file and transfers the file to the designated Operator.

 ## Blockchain Synchronizer